shierc/oTree/faq.md

 #### What if I encounter a bug in oTree?

 Send the details to chris@otree.org.
 We will fix most issues within a few days.

+#### Can I hire someone to build my oTree app for me?

+Sure.
+Send an email to chris@otree.org and I can put you in touch with some freelance developers who have experience with oTree programming.